Sun Safety and tanning

 Being sun safe

 As UV rays are harmful to your skin and can cause skin cancer, it is important for you to protect yourself from UV rays all year round, not just in the summer.
-Health Canda provides information on ways you can protect yourself.
+Health Canada provides information on ways you can protect yourself.
 Remember that extreme heat and some medications may increase your health risk and/or make your skin more sensitive to UV rays.
 If you take any medications regularly, speak to your health care provider about your medication and UV rays.

 Shade